lemerleau/aRNAque/README.md

 * Debian Xfce 4.12

 ## For the pseudoknotted RNA targets
-  - IPknot: the version we used in this work is the 0.0.5 and it can be downloaded to in the official website.
-We can also share with you on request the copy we have.
+  - `IPknot`: the version we used in this work is 0.0.5, and it can be downloaded to the official website.
+We can also share the copy we have with you upon request.
-  - HotKnots: the patched version of hotknots we used for our benchmark result can be found in the [thirdparty folder](thirdparty/Hotknots_v2.0_patched.zip).
+  - `HotKnots`: the patched version of hotknots we used for our benchmark result can be found in the [thirdparty folder](thirdparty/Hotknots_v2.0_patched.zip).
-After installing the folding tools, make sure you have set an environmental variable for each tool to the bin decrectories.
-HOTKNOTS_ROOT for hotknots should be set to <path to hotknots>/bin  and IPKNOT for IPknot should be set to <path to the ipknot>/build.
+After installing the folding tools, make sure you have set an environmental variable for each tool in the bin directories.
+HOTKNOTS_ROOT for hotknots should be set to <path to hotknots>/bin, and IPKNOT for IPknot should be set to <path to the ipknot>/build.

-## How to run the program.
+## How to run the program?
 First, please clone the git repo using the command:

       $ git clone [repo link](#)